AshGodfrey/pokemon-api/README.md

 * Basic data normalization accepts Pokémon names in any case, enhancing usability by abstracting case sensitivity concerns.
 * I explored adding a list of constants for the `names` and `ID`s.
 I experimented with usingitg `iota` and explored the option of `go generate`.
 Ultimately this was not implemented due to the possible dynamic nature of the underlying Pokémon data.
 * The choice to keep types within their current files, rather than a separate model file, was made to favor ease of development, as they are not expected to be shared across different packages.
+* If my Go file contained multiple packages, I'd adjust the stucture accordingly by adding a `/pkg` file for each.

 ## Tools Used